Collaborative Projects

 -

-When the city’s funding tanked during the first round of Covid-19, we connected them with Blackburn Correctional Center’s Horticulture Program to reduce the cost of growing the plants.
-It’s a partnership that’s still going.
+When the city’s funding tanked during the first round of COVID-19, we connected them with Blackburn Correctional Center’s Horticulture Program to reduce the cost of growing the plants.
+It is a partnership that is ongoing.

 GET INVOLVED by volunteering to help plant or join our email list to get notices when there’s an upcoming opportunity.